Zdeněk Matějček

-Zdeněk Matějček (August 16, 1922 – October 26, 2004) was a Czech child psychologist, researcher, and childcare reformer, who pioneered the study of the institutional conditions of raising children in an environment of psychological deprivation.
+Zdeněk Matějček (16 August 1922 – 26 October 2004) was a Czech child psychologist, researcher, and childcare reformer, who pioneered the study of the institutional conditions of raising children in an environment of psychological deprivation.
 He was a significant reformer of child care, emphasising the irreplaceable role of the family.
-He was known for studies of the effects on children of being held in prison camps during World War II, was a co-founder and the first chairman of an association that involved animals, such as dogs and horses, in child therapy, and was the principal organizer of a meeting of the International Association for Research in Learning Disabilities, held in Prague on October 2–5, 1989.
+He was known for studies of the effects on children of being held in prison camps during World War II, was a co-founder and the first chairman of an association that involved animals, such as dogs and horses, in child therapy, and was the principal organizer of a meeting of the International Association for Research in Learning Disabilities, held in Prague on 2–5 October 1989.
 He placed 93rd on Největší Čech.

 Early life

-Matějček was born in 1922 in Chlumec nad Cidlinou, East Bohemia.
-His father was a director of the Kladruby Stud Farm, where he lived until his adulthood with his parents and a younger brother.
+Matějček was born in 1922 in Kladruby nad Labem, Czechoslovakia.
+His father was a director of the Kladruby nad Labem Stud Farm, where he lived until his adulthood with his parents and a younger brother.
 His parents were Czech evangelists.
 After graduating from Pardubice High School he was not allowed to study due to the war, and so he assisted his father at the horse farm as a regular worker, and later at Bata shoe company in Zlín.

 After the war Matějček studied at the Faculty of Arts of Charles University, hoping to become a teacher.
 He graduated with a degree in Czech and philosophy (which at the time included psychology), and as he had already studied it, he decided to become a psychologist.
-From 1950–51 he worked briefly at an educational institute, before he started working at the Sociodiagnostic Institute of Prague, focusing on developmental research on children in orphanages and children's homes.
+From 1950 to 1951 he worked briefly at an educational institute, before he started working at the Sociodiagnostic Institute of Prague, focusing on developmental research on children in orphanages and children's homes.
 The institute, focused on child care, disorder and handicap diagnostics and therapy, was ahead of its time in involving an entire team of experts in the diagnostic process, including psychologists, doctors, and social workers.
 Close attention was paid to the functioning of the family.
 At the institute Matějček started his cooperation with Josef Langmeier, and together they created an original and innovative approach to understanding mental deprivation, defining the mental needs of children and the consequences of unfulfilled basic needs.
 Based on regular and long-standing study of children in children's homes – conditions depriving them of many of their basic psychological and social needs – the authors proved that institutional care presents a great risk to a child's mental and social development, and its negative consequences continue their impact on these children throughout their lives.
 Together they coined a new psychological term, "mental deprivation", publishing their findings in the book Childhood Mental Deprivation, which attracted great attention locally, running into four editions, as well as internationally, where it was translated into English, German and Russian.